-In the first quarter of 2022, claims against the County are slightly higher than those reported for the same timeline in previous years and claims made by the County year to date, are slightly higher in comparison to previous years.
+In the second quarter of 2022, claims against the County are trending slightly higher than the average of previous years, while claims by the County are continuing to trend slightly lower.
 Legal and Support Services staff are continuing to be proactive on all fronts of risk exposure and loss mitigation through data collection and examination, providing staff training and knowledge sharing.
 These activities assist with the County continuing to be identified as a model municipality in terms of its loss experience.
-Staff have also been proactive in claims subrogation in order to recover costs from third parties where possible, as this has a positive impact on the Self Insurance Reserve as described within this report.
+Staff continue to be proactive in claims subrogation in order to recover costs from third parties where possible, as this has a positive impact on the Self Insurance Reserve as described within this report.